swckd/entertainment-web-app/README.md

 ## Design and Styling

 The project follows a mobile-first workflow and utilizes modern CSS techniques like Flexbox and CSS Grid for layout.
 Styled Components are used for styling, providing a scoped and component-based styling solution.

-## Conclusion

-This project demonstrates a good understanding of React, API interactions, responsive design, and modern CSS techniques.
-It serves as a great showcase of frontend development skills.